0xdomyz/utube_playlist_mp3_downloader/README.rst

         usage: dmp3 [-h] [-w WEBPATH] [-s START] [-e END] [-r] [-m MP3] folder

-        Download youtube video or playlist, convert to mp3, store into a folder.
+        Download youtube video or playlist or channel, convert to mp3, store into a folder.

-        If folder not exists, creates a folder.
+        Creates folder if not exists.
-        Otherwise, uses the folder, and will only download new videos from the playlist.
+        Otherwise only download additional mp3 into the folder.

-        If webpath is provided, creates a .dmp3 file in the folder to store the webpath for future use.
+        If webpath is provided, creates a .dmp3 file in the folder to store parameters.
-        If not provided, uses the webpath in the .dmp3 file in the folder stored previously.
+        If not provided, uses saved parameter.
-        If not provided and no .dmp3 file is found in the folder, exits.

-        If start and/or end are provided, download only the subset of the playlist.
+        If start and/or end are provided, download only the subset in addition to already downloaded.
-        But will not download the videos that are already downloaded.
+        If not provided, uses saved parameters if any.

         positional arguments:
         folder                Folder to store mp3 files